wting/pair_files.vim/README.md

 ## Usage

 Open up a Python file in yelp-main.
-Enter one of the below commands.
+Enter one of the below commands to open the corresponding source code or test file.

 ### Commands

-- `:PairFileEdit` edit the corresponding source code or test file
+- `:PairFileEdit` edit the corresponding file in the current buffer.
-- `:PairFileTabEdit` edit in a new tab
+- `:PairFileTabEdit` edit the corresponding file in a new tab.
-- `:PairFileSplitEdit` edit in a new horizontal split
+- `:PairFileSplitEdit` edit the corresponding file in a new split.
-- `:PairFileVSplitEdit` edit in a new vertical split
+- `:PairFileVSplitEdit` edit the corresponding file in a new vertical split.

 ### Example Keybindings